Luminary software for macromolecular and nanoparticle separation and characterization

 Build a bridge between legacy conventional and universal calibration results and modern, accurate light scattering analysis.
 Learn more…

-With the support of a QELS instrument module, you can extend your data analysis to determine the translational diffusion and corresponding hydrodynamic radius of your samples.
+With one of the options for online DLS installed, you can extend your data analysis to determine the translational diffusion and corresponding hydrodynamic radius of your samples.
 Learn more…

 Determine translational diffusion and corresponding hydrodynamic radius of your unfractionated samples.
 Learn more…

 The second virial coefficient (A2) is a measure of macromolecular self-interaction and solute-solvent interactions, and is one of the few parameters that can be used to predict the crystallization properties of a protein.
 Learn more…